Yusr International School

 - Sensory and/or corporeal needs

-2. Development/Implementation: The school uses the evidence from the assessments to develop a plan to outline the support that will be implemented for the student.
+- Development/Implementation: The school uses the evidence from the assessments to develop a plan to outline the support that will be implemented for the student.
 The development plan aims to:

-- Be available to all class teachers and support staff in order to ensure that they are all completely mindful of the results required, the support being offered and any specific teaching strategies and methods that have been agreed to develop the student’s needs.
+- Be available to all class teachers and support staff in order to ensure that they are all completely mindful of the results required, the support being offered and any specific teaching strategies and methods that have been agreed upon to develop the student’s needs.

-If at this phase the advancement of the student has been inadequate or not sufficient enough, further examination, observations and assessments will be made to guarantee that the development plan offered still matches the nature and level of the student needs.
-If the development plan requires adjustments they can be made accordingly.
-In addition to this at any time during the development and implementation stage the student, parent, teacher can raise their concerns about the student’s progress and if required the plan can be revised accordingly depending on the outcome of the review.
+If at this phase the advancement of the student has been inadequate or insufficient, further assessments and observations will be made to guarantee that the development plan offered still matches the nature and level of the students’ needs.
+If the development plan requires adjustments, they can be made accordingly.
+In addition to this at any time during the development and implementation stage the student, parent, or teacher can raise their concerns about the student’s progress, and if required the plan can be revised accordingly depending on the outcome of the review.